 What if you do not have enough conversions for the DDA?

 Then you can use any of the other conversion models.
-Not considering the first or last click model as this is not how users are searching anymore, we can look at the other 3 models which are: linear, time decay, or the position based.
+Not considering the first or last click model as this is not how users are searching anymore, we can look at the other three models: linear, time decay, or position-based.

 Choosing a model that fits your business goals.